Article updated October 2021

 Long Run Rescue Hamper – If you have a bit of time to put this together, it will certainly go down a treat with the long distance runner in your life!
 All you need to do is fill a basket or bag of your choice with the follow items to create the perfect post-run recovery experience:

 - Magnesium Bath Flakes – Ideal for soothing achy muscle in a restorative post-run bath.
-These ones from Better You are readily available online and come in a range of pack sizes.

 - Electrolyte Tablets – For adding to the post-run drink of water to help replenish the minerals lost as sweat during the run.
-High Five are a well-known brand and their sugar-free Zero electrolyte tablets are widely used in the running community.

 - Muscle Roller Stick – Lightweight and easy to use, a roller stick is a great addition to your post-run hamper, providing targeted deep massage to tired, sore muscles.